daniel-lima-lopez/Sentiment-classification-with-Naive-Bayes-classifier/README.md

 \end{matrix}\,\,\frac{P(d|c)P(c)}{P(d)}$$

-where $P(d)$ is ignored, since its calculation independent of the class and $P(d|c)$ and $P(c)$ are calculated based on the word ocurrences in the training data.
+where $P(d)$ is ignored, since its calculation independent of the class and $P(d|c)$ and $P(c)$ are calculated based on the word occurrences in the training data.

 ## Experiments
 The following experiments can be executed in the notebook [experiments.ipynb](experiments.ipynb).

-First of all, the following pie chart shows the distribution of classes in the dataset:
+First, the following pie chart shows the distribution of classes in the dataset:

 <p style="text-align: center;">
 <img src="imgs/classes.png" alt="drawing" width="400"/>
 </p>

 Since there are imbalanced classes, we opt for F1-score as a performance metric.
-Experiments were performed with the Naive Bayes classifier and its binary counting variant, which is implemented by eliminating repeated words in every instance, this option is can be used definig `binary_count=True` on the declaration of the implemented class (`NaiveBayes()`).
+Experiments were performed with the Naive Bayes classifier and its binary counting variant, which is implemented by eliminating repeated words in every instance, this option is can be used defining `binary_count=True` on the declaration of the implemented class (`NaiveBayes()`).
 Both classifiers were evaluated with the F1 score under the same training-test split.

-The F1-scores obtained are 0.6313 and 0.6062 for the naive bayes classifier and its binary-counting variant, respectively.
+The F1-scores obtained are 0.6313 and 0.6062 for the Naive Bayes classifier and its binary-counting variant, respectively.
 In addition, the confusion matrices are shown below:

 <p style="text-align: center;">